 Nowadays, review platforms make it easier for customers to trust businesses they haven’t tried before.
 You’re comfortable getting into a stranger’s car because you can see his reviews on Uber.
 You try out a new barbershop after seeing great reviews on Google.

 The trust economy is not a new concept.
 It’s as old as business itself.
 The exchange of goods and services has always required an underlying foundation of trust.
 Customers have traditionally done their best to avoid businesses with bad reputations.

 In the age of online reviews, customers can gauge a business’s reputation more easily than ever.
-A business’s reputation is now easily accessible for anyone, not just by those lucky enough to hear about previous customer experiences through word-of-mouth.
+A business’s reputation is now easily accessible to anyone, not just by those lucky enough to hear about previous customer experiences through word-of-mouth.

 That’s not all that has changed.
-Businesses also have direct access to customer opinion.
+Businesses also have direct access to customer opinions.
 When a customer leaves a negative review, businesses can use this as constructive feedback and improve their overall customer experience.
 The trust economy allows businesses to turn feedback into action.

 Anonymous Reviews and the Trust Economy

 In the early days of the review ecosystem, it was easy for anybody to leave a review.
 Review platforms wanted to make leaving a review easy for anybody, but that came at a cost: the integrity of the system.

 Anonymous reviews made the whole review ecosystem harder to trust.
 Customers didn’t know if the reviews they were reading reflected real experiences.
 Businesses didn’t know if the reviews they were reading were from real customers.